Slow Cooker Chicken Pot Pie

-This creamy comforting chicken pot pie features a rich broth and lattice crust all made right in the crockpot.
-Let the slow cooker do all the work for this easy comfort food recipe.
+My crock pot chicken pot pie features a rich, creamy broth and lattice crust; all made right in the slow cooker.
+This comfort food practically makes itself!

 Ingredients Notes and Shopping Tips

-- Low Sodium Broth: Use low sodium broth to avoid an overly salty broth.
-You can always add more salt to taste, but you can’t take it away.
+- Low-Sodium Broth: Use low-sodium broth to avoid an overly salty broth.
+You can always add more salt to taste, but you can't remove it.

 Leftovers